 10. Events Outside the Vehicle

 Far too many drivers will “rubberneck” as they pass the scene of an accident or look at a billboard on a highway.
 They’ll also look at the scenery, a roadside monument, or another type of attraction.
-Again, this takes their eyes off the road and increases the chance of a potentially catastrophic accident.
+Again, this takes their eyes off the road and increases the chance of a potentially catastrophic car accident involving injuries.

 Contact Jones Law Group to Schedule a Free Case Evaluation if You’ve Been Involved in a Car Accident